-This DIY slow-falling heart sensory bottle is a great calm-down bottle for kids–or a simple homemade gift to say I love you to someone special for Valentine’s Day, Mother’s Day, Father’s Day, Grandparents Day, a wedding anniversary–or any time of year!
-It’s filled with beautiful translucent hearts that move slowly to soothe loved ones of all ages.
-You might also enjoy this list of keepsake crafts and gifts kids can make or this list of DIY Valentine’s Day gift ideas for him or her.
+This DIY slow-falling hearts sensory bottle makes a fantastic calm-down bottle for kids or a simple homemade gift to say I love you to Mom, Dad, or your sweetheart for Valentine’s Day.
+They are a romantic Valentine’s Day gift idea and make meaningful DIY gifts for Mother’s Day, Father’s Day, Grandparent’s Day, or an anniversary.
+This heart discovery jar also makes a great DIY favor idea for birthday parties and weddings!
+You might also enjoy this list of keepsake crafts and gifts kids can make or this list of romantic DIY Valentine’s Day gift ideas you can make for your sweetheart.

 Related: Thumbprint Heart Glass Magnets

-Falling Heart DIY Sensory Bottle Video tutorial
+Falling Heart Sensory Bottle DIY Video tutorial:

 Related: Thumbprint Heart Magnets

-Hearts Falling in Love Sensory Bottle Supplies
+Hearts Falling in Love Sensory Bottle Ingredients and Supplies:

-- Goo Gone
+- Goo Gone (optional)

 - 1/4-3/4 cup of distilled or tap water